 - Habits that have good evidence behind them, gain momentum.

-Choose a behaviour or habit that you have struggled with but failed to change in the past.
+Choose a behavior or habit that you have struggled with but failed to change in the past.
 Those past failed attempts could be considered evidence that change is, in fact, not possible.

 Collect at least one piece of counter-evidence.
-This can be either an example of someone in a similar situation or (ideally) one time in which you actually succeeded in changing your long-standing behaviour.
+This can be either an example of someone in a similar situation or (ideally) one time in which you actually succeeded in changing your long-standing behavior.

 Think about how many pieces of counter-evidence you would need to collect in order to believe that you do, in fact, have the ability to change this pattern in a more lasting way.